seamplex/feenox/README4academics.markdown

   mechanism and thus FeenoX is a natural choice for web-based interfaces like CAEplex

-See hackers for another explanation about why FeenoX is different from other computational tools.
+See [FeenoX for hackers][] for another explanation about why FeenoX is different from other computational tools.

+  [FeenoX for hackers]: README4hackers.markdown